BharatKalluri/meta-book/readme.md

 # Meta Book
 ### Work in progress 🚧

-A library & a command line utility to get data metadata of books using different sources (providers)
+A library & a command line utility to get metadata of books using different sources (providers)

 ### Providers